influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/troubleshoot.md

 - a line protocol parsing error
 - an invalid timestamp
-- a schema conflict with existing tags or fields in the database
+- a schema conflict with existing tags or fields in the measurement

 Schema conflicts occur when you try to write data that contains the following: